WyriHaximus/blog.wyrihaximus.net/source/_posts/2016-05-08-run-grumphp-git-hooks-within-vagrant.markdown

   image_relative: /images/posts/grumphp-grumpy.png
 ---

-A couple of weeks back when attending [AmsterdamPHP](https://php.amsterdam/) [Mike Chernev](https://twitter.com/MikeChernev) gave a talk about [GrumPHP](https://github.com/phpro/grumphp).
+A couple of weeks back while attending [AmsterdamPHP](https://php.amsterdam/) [Mike Chernev](https://twitter.com/MikeChernev) gave a talk about [GrumPHP](https://github.com/phpro/grumphp).
 Very cool looking tool, but during implementation I found out it the default setup assumes running grumphp on the same machine (whether that is a VM or iron) as committing.
 That is a problem in my set up where all `PHP` related code runs in vagrant and comitting on the host using PHPStorm.
 Lets fix that.

 ![GrumPHP from grumpy to happy](/images/posts/grumphp-grumpy-to-happy.gif)

 <!-- More -->

-Running GrumPHP within vagrant from the host is just a matter of appending the `--command` argument to `vagrant ssh`:
+Running GrumPHP within vagrant from the host is just a matter of appending the [`--command`](https://www.vagrantup.com/docs/cli/ssh.html#_c_COMMAND) argument to [`vagrant ssh`](https://www.vagrantup.com/docs/cli/ssh.html):

 ```bash
 vagrant ssh --command "./vendor/bin/grumphp run"
 ```

 And creating the following git hooks needed to do the full GrumPHP within vagrant instead of the host machine.
 Took a little bit of research into to turn the stock hooks into ones that run everything within vagrant.
+(Note that your path might vary.)

 ## commit-msg
 ```bash